The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 3. Education and treatment program: The SAP will prescribe a treatment program for the employee based on their initial interview.

 4. Follow-up evaluation with the SAP: After the employee has completed the SAP’s treatment program, another evaluation must take place with the same SAP.
-At that time, they will determine whether the employee may take an RTD test and resume safety-sensitive functions.
+At that time, they will determine whether the employee may take a return to duty test and resume safety-sensitive functions.

 5. Follow-up test schedule: The SAP will provide the Designated Employer Representative (DER) with a schedule of follow-up tests.

-6. RTD drug test: Once the SAP confirms that the employee has successfully completed all requirements, they will recommend to the DER that the employee may take an RTD test.
+6. Return to duty drug test: Once the SAP confirms that the employee has successfully completed all requirements, they will recommend to the DER that the employee may take an RTD test.
 The collection of the specimen must be directly observed by an individual of the same sex during the entire process to ensure the integrity of the test.

 A little more detail on the follow-up tests: once your driver is ready to get behind the wheel once again, their interaction with their designated SAP isn’t over.
 They must continue with the follow-up testing schedule that’s been assigned to them.
 Here are the answers to some common questions on follow-up testing.